SkylineCommunications/dataminer-docs/connector-help/connector_help/DekTec Xpect.md

 ### Services

-Thispage displays a table with all the **services** and additional information related to them.
+This page displays a table with all the **services** and additional information related to them.

 ### PIDs

-Thispage displays a table with all the **PIDs** and additional information related to them.
+This page displays a table with all the **PIDs** and additional information related to them.

 ### Alarms

-Thispage displays a table with all the **alarms** and additional information related to them.
+This page displays a table with all the **alarms** and additional information related to them.

 ### Errors Status